 1. Explore other dining options

-When staying in an all inclusive hotel you may feel obliged to eat at the resort as you have already paid for the food upfront.
-Even when the food is good you are still restricted as to what is available.
-Staying in a room only hotel allows you to explore other dining options.
+When staying at an all inclusive hotel you may feel obliged to eat at the resort having already paid for the food upfront.
+Choosing a room only hotel allows you to explore other dining options.
 Speak to hotel reception and find out the recommended places to go to suit your mood.
 Sometimes you may feel like you would like to dress up and go somewhere a bit more upmarket.
 Other times, you may want go somewhere a bit more low key and keep it casual.
 Find out where the locals go!
 Reception will also organise taxis to take you there and bring you back if you prefer.

 2. You are more likely to experience local nightlife

 There are likely to be plenty of places to go to outside of your hotel.
 In an all inclusive hotel, it is tempting to stay in the resort at night as food and drink is included, as well as the entertainment.
 But where do the locals head to after sunset?
 Room only options give you the flexibility to go to different restaurants, bars and get involved in other activities rather than staying on resort.
 You are more likely to go out and explore local nightlife when it is not at your hotel.
 When in Australia, I have been to bars that have live bands playing nearby.
 In the Caribbean, I have been to reggae parties.
 In London I have been to dance classes.
 It gives you the opportunity to live as the locals do and maybe try something new.
 Have a look at the destinations I have travelled to alone.
 Each country has links to recommended solo activities and restaurants for solo dining.

 Getting out of the comfort of your hotel gives you the chance to meet the locals, giving you more of a feel for the culture and the area you are staying in.
 It may be from a bus ride, trip to the supermarket, taxi ride, restaurant or bar.
 Either way, it is worth doing.